richardskumat/ansible-role-nfs/README.md

     nfs_rpcbind_enabled: true

 (RedHat/CentOS/Fedora only) The state of the `rpcbind` service, and whether it should be enabled at system boot.

+    RPCMOUNTDOPTS_OPTIONS: '"--manage-gids"'

+Options for rpc.mountd for a templating task for Debian based distros.

+Added so that a static port can be set for rpc.mountd.

 ## Dependencies